-Sometimes an author will overgeneralize his logic and spend much of his time book specifying it.
-Others will state their logics too specifically and soon transcend and leave them behind.
-The reader then feels lost in trying to find the book he had been invited to read.
-In our case, the level of generality of the logic is based on the core category; hence the logic is consistent with the level or conceptualization of the ensuing analysis.

-Implied in the above discussion is a basic assumption of

-grounded theory.
-Writing is a careful, systematic "construction job".
+Sometimes an author will over generalize his logic and spend much of his book specifying it.
+Others will state their logic too specifically and soon transcend and leave them behind.
+The reader then feels lost in trying to find the book he has been invited to read.
+In our case, the level of generality of the little logic is based on the core category, hence the logic is consistent with the level of conceptualization of ensuing analysis.
+Implied in the above discussion is the basic assumption of grounded theory.
+Writing is a careful systematic "construction job."
 It does not merely flow from a witty mind, no matter how much wit might help.
-Readers who wish to write grounded theory should look at several monographs to discover their little logics and their properties.
-Such experience gives an armamentarium of ideas on how to write a monograph effectively without committing the errors of colleagues.
+Readers who wish to write grounded theory should look at several monographs to discover their little logics and theory properties.
+Such experiences give an armamentarium of ideas on how to write a monograph effectively without committing the errors of colleagues.
 This study is invaluable.
 It is not to evaluate the substantive or abstract worth of monographs; it is to learn more techniques in the construction of a book.
 For example, one discovery we and our students have made is that there are a number of authors who write a little logic with minimal awareness of its import.
-Hence they are not or only slightly constrained in following its implications for the ensuing work.
-In grounded theory a little logic is written realistically and with awareness so that it can be followed throughout the book.
+Hence, they are not or only slightly constrained in following its implications for the ensuing work.
+In grounded theory, a little logic is written realistically and with awareness so that it can be followed throughout the book.